ktindiana/fetchsep/README.rst

 Sandberg et al. (2014) and Bruno (2017) published energy bin calibrations for selected GOES satellites by comparing with IMP-8 and PAMELA, respectively.
 These calibrated energy bins may be applied to GOES data within FetchSEP by using the --options flag.

-Bruno (2017) corrections depended on the choice of East or West-facing GOES detector, uncorrected versus corrected GOES fluxes, and background subtraction.
+Bruno (2017) corrections depend on the choice of spacecraft, the A or B GOES HEPAD detectors, uncorrected versus corrected GOES fluxes, and background subtraction.

+The following example applies Sandberg et al. (2014) energy channels at the lower energies (using the ones calculated for GOES-11) and Bruno (2017) at the higher energies to GOES-13 uncorrected differential fluxes with background subtracted.

+    | python bin/opsep --StartDate 2012-05-16 --EndDate 2012-05-22 --Experiment GOES-13 --FluxType differential --options "S14;Bruno2017;uncorrected" --Threshold "30,1;50,1" --OPSEPSubtractBG --BGStartDate 2012-05-10 --BGEndDate 2012-05-12 --showplot

 Automatically generate a Processed SEP Event list